adhistark222/adhistark222/README.md

 - 💬 Ask me about the MVP for a data viz platform I developed in MERN and my chatbot mimicMe
 - 📫 How to reach me: contactadithyab@gmail.com
 - ⚡ Fun fact: I'm very new to the game, but I'll probably level up faster
-- Currently working on: 1brc repo
+- Currently working on: 1brc repo, mimicMe Public repo.

 ## About my pinned repos